grenlayk/deep-text-edit/README.md

 This project aims to implement neural network architecture, described in [Krishnan et al. (2021) -- Text Style Brush](https://arxiv.org/pdf/2106.08385.pdf).

 Our implementation is unofficial and might contain some differences from the origin implementation.
+You can find a [link](docs/project_presentation.pdf) to slides from project presentation as well.

 ## How to run ?